 netstat -a -b -o |find "<service process ID>"

 Here, <service process ID> is the process ID specified in the “PID” column on the Services tab of the Windows Task Manager.
-For example, in the screenshot below, the process IDs for the collaborative server and SQL server are 1780 and 2248, respectively.
+For example, in the screenshot below, the process IDs for the collaborative server (ewserver) and SQL server (TEW_SQLEXPRESS) are 5612 and 7332, respectively.

-Running the netstat command above with these process IDs gives ports 26666 and 1433, as shown below.
+Running the netstat command above with these process IDs should give ports 26666 and 1433, as shown below.

 Named and Unnamed SQL Instances for use with SOLIDWORKS Electrical